oreohive/oreohive.org/web/src/routes/licensing/+page.md

 ---

-### conclusion, and terms & ethics of use
+### conclusion, and oreohive Source No-AI-Training License
 in general, **it's highly unlikely you'll find us chasing people or entities over licensing crap if they're doing us no direct harm**. this is just to stop naughty people stealing our stuff without giving back to the community.

-means of using or adapting our oreohive branding, name, oreohive marks or other such / related assets (included in this repo or otherwise) that are not explicitly allowed are strictly prohibited. our terms & ethics of use take precedence over any of these licensing agreements, licenses or licensing terms. please find them at our website.
+means of using or adapting our oreohive branding, name, oreohive marks or other such / related assets (included in this repo or otherwise) that are not explicitly allowed are strictly prohibited. our oreohive Source No-AI-Training License take precedence over any of these licensing agreements, licenses or licensing terms. please find them at our website.

-any and all of **your use of oreohive resources, resources published by the oreohive organisation** and / or resources under / in / a part of the oreohive project are **subject to our terms & ethics of use**. please find them on our website.
+any and all of **your use of oreohive resources, resources published by the oreohive organisation** are **subject to our oreohive Source No-AI-Training License**. please find them on our website.

-sensible inclusions of the oreohive(.org) name or logo in attributions, clearly as an effort to attribute or give credit rather than impersonate, do not count as infringing or disallowed use of the oreohive name or marks, silly.
+sensible inclusions of the oreohive(.org) name or logo in attributions, clearly as an effort to attribute or give credit rather than impersonate, do not count as infringing or disallowed use of the oreohive name or marks.

 ### third-party licenses

 - [poppins](https://fonts.google.com/specimen/Poppins) fonts, used in our website and brand identity, are licensed under the [ofl](https://fonts.google.com/specimen/Poppins/license) license.
 - this page uses sentence structuring, vocab choices and other such choices inspired by or evolved from those of similar readmes in [cobalt's repo](https://github.com/imputnet/cobalt).
-  [cobalt](https://cobalt.tools/about) by [imput(.net)](https://github.com/imputnet) has its repo largely licensed under the [gnu agpl-3.0](https://www.gnu.org/licenses/agpl-3.0), with some aspects, files or sections licensed instead under [cc by-nc-sa 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+  [cobalt](https://cobalt.tools/about) by [imput(.net)](https://github.com/imputnet) has its repo largely licensed under the [oreohive Source No-AI-Training License (most recent version available)](https://www.gnu.org/licenses/agpl-3.0), with some aspects, files or sections licensed instead under [cc by-nc-sa 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).